 If they overuse chemicals or pesticides they run the risk of ruining the soil that provides their livelihood.
 Besides, if you use more than you need it costs money.

 The same is true of water.
 It is a major expense whether they take delivery of it from the SSJID or pump it from the ground.
-Besides the $100,000 to $400,000 cost to drill a well, they have to pay through-the-nose to PG&E to run pumps.
-It isn't rare for farmers to have monthly PG&E in the high four figures during peak irrigation months.
+Besides the $100,000 to $400,000 cost to drill a well, they then have to pay through the nose to PG&E to run pumps.
+It isn’t rare for farmers to have monthly PG&E in the high four figures during peak irrigation months.